 - Gas package with gas heat and electric cool

-- Split system with a gas furnace, indoor evaporative coil and and exterior condensing unit.
+- A split system with a gas furnace, indoor evaporative coil and exterior condensing unit.

-- Split system with a Heat Pump air handler with evaporative coil and and exterior condensing unit.
+- A split system with a Heat Pump air handler with evaporative coil and the exterior condensing unit.

 There are a couple companies that do everything pretty good while others will fall short in one or two of these.
 Some brands are downright awful in one of these categories but do okay on the other.